Articles From the Team

-What you should do instead is find something of interest and relevance and ask about that – this will show you have done your homework, are interested in the company and will hopefully lead to an interesting discussion.
+What you should do instead, is find an area of interest and relevance and ask about that.
+This shows you've done your homework and you're interested in the company, which hopefully leads to an interesting discussion.

-Far better to ask about general development opportunities within the company, as well as training.
+A far better alternative is to ask about general development opportunities within the company, as well as training.
 Another little tip is to ask how the role's arisen - it might reveal what the previous job holder has moved on to do.

-What are the office hours, holiday entitlement, sick pay?
+What are the office hours, holiday and sick pay entitlement?

-Negative questions: What is the worst part of working in this company?
+For example, what's the worst part of working for the company?
 Why do people leave?
 Do you do background checks?
 I heard a rumour… These examples might seem self-explanatory but you’d be surprised how many times they come up.

-I would always suggest writing down a list of positive, informed questions to ask if a) they are not answered throughout the interview or B) if you are asked if you have any questions.
+I always advise writing down a list of positive, informed questions to ask if they're not answered throughout the interview, or if you're asked: 'do you have any questions?'